wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 Extending the parallel validation paradigm to version-based validation seems trivial.
 Instead of entering a critical section which serializes all write phases, no matter relevant or not, a fine grained exclusive lock is associated with every data item.
-The lock needs only one bit to indicate locked/free status, so a convenient way is to dedicate one bit from each data item's write version.
+The lock needs only one bit to indicate locked/free status, so a convenient way is to dedicate one bit from each data item's write version timestamp.
 The advantage of combined lock bit and write version is that they can be loaded from and stored into atomically, given that memory addresses are aligned.

 After read phase finishes, the transaction acquires locks for each element in the write set on some